Logarithmic Enriques varieties: Examples

 \subsubsection{Enriques involutions on K3 surfaces}

 Let $S$ be a K3 surface carrying an \emph{Enriques involution} $\iota_S$, \ie a fixed point free involution, and let $n\geq 1$ be an odd integer.
-Consider the natural involution $\Hilb n {\iota_S}$ induced on the Hilbert scheme $\Hilb n S$.
-Then, when $n$ is odd, the quotient $\Hilb n S/\Hilb n {\iota_S}$ is an Enriques manifold of dimension~$2n$, of symplectic type and index two.
+Consider the natural involution $\iota_S^{[n]}$ induced on the Hilbert scheme $\Hilb n S$.
+If $n$ is odd, the quotient $\Hilb n S/\langle\iota_S^{[n]}\rangle$ is an Enriques manifold of dimension~$2n$, of symplectic type and index two.
+If $n$ is even, then by Proposition~\ref{prop:conseq1} the quotient has trivial canonical class, so it is not an Enriques manifold.
+See Example~\ref{ex:CGM} for a description of the case $n=2$.